Types of Complaints

 Sexual Misconduct/Harassment Complaints

 A complaint of sexual misconduct may be brought to the University for action by any member of the campus community.
 When a report of alleged sexual misconduct is received by the Title IX Director, the Director will evaluate the information and decide what further actions should be taken.
 If it appears that there may have been a violation of this policy and the Responded is a student, the Title IX Director will proceed through the steps of the Title IX Process.
-Additional information is available on page 13 in the Student Handbook.
+Additional information is available in the Student Handbook.

 Title IX Informal Resolution Process